AY2425S2-CS2113-W12-2/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile

-NUS students who need guidance to find or lookup canteens, manage budgets, and track their favorite food stalls in the NUS Kent Ridge Campus.
+NUS students, faculty or staff who need guidance to find or lookup canteens, manage budgets, and track their favorite food stalls in the NUS Kent Ridge Campus.

 ### Value proposition